-Trans-Asia completed the first phase of a gravity survey in the contract area.
-Preparations for a second phase are underway.
+Trans-Asia completed the second phase of a gravity survey in the contract area.

-Pursuant to the Memorandum of Agreement with Basic Energy Corporation dated December 2013, Trans-Asia shall acquire from Basic a minimum of 10% but not more than 40% participating interest in the service contract.
+Pursuant to the Memorandum of Agreement with Basic Energy Corporation dated December 3, 2013, Trans-Asia shall acquire from Basic a minimum of 10% but not more than 40% participating interest in the service contract.